-When faced with a career change, layoff, or some other type of upset to your professional life, your age may seem like the greatest obstacle to your success.
+When faced with a career change, layoff, or some other type of upset to your professional life, your age may seem like the greatest obstacle standing between you and success.
 However, it is important to keep a positive mindset during such a difficult time.
-There are plenty of reasons why an older candidate would be a great choice for a position.
+There are plenty of reasons why older job seekers would be a great candidate for a position.

-Here are some strategies for assisting with the job search when you’re an older job seeker.
+Here are some strategies for helping with the job search when you’re an older job seeker.

 It is important to stay current

-One of the biggest challenges for an older job candidate is trying to stay up to date with the latest in technology, hiring trends, and even application processes.
-While you might have the exact experience and qualifications for the role, it might be possible at times for some recruiters to see you as stuck in a rut.
+One of the biggest challenges for an older job seeker is trying to stay up to date with the latest in technology, hiring trends, and even the application process.
+While you might have the experience and qualifications for the role, it might be possible at times for some recruiters to see you as stuck in a rut.
 This can be resolved rather easily.
 Seek out some type of professional development or training, especially in technology.
 Doing this will give you the ability to demonstrate that you are flexible and can combine experience with being current.

 Take a good look at your resume

 Chances are you were at your most recent job for quite some time.
 That means that most of your experience prior to that job might be rather dated.
 A resume does not necessarily need to go past 10 – 15 years of employment.
 If you are looking to either get back into a field you previously worked in more than 15 years ago, or possess a significant accomplishment with an industry leading company, then this should be included in your resume.

 A good rule of thumb is to integrate any skills and achievements from a while back into recent work history.